itzmeharsha27/RBAC-Clone/README.md

 You can run both the backend and frontend concurrently using tools like **Nodemon** for the backend and the default React development server for the frontend.

 ## Conclusion

-Schedulo is a comprehensive solution for managing class schedules, teachers, and students, emphasizing security through RBAC and delivering a seamless user experience.
-Leveraging modern tools like React, Redux, and Material-UI, it offers a scalable, maintainable, and efficient platform tailored for academic scheduling and management.
+**Schedulo** is an all-in-one platform for managing class schedules, teacher assiignments, and student data, with a strong focus on security through role-bassed acess control (RBAC).
+Built using **React**, **Redux**, and **Tailwind-CSS**, it ensures a seamless user experience while offering scalablility, maintainabiity, and efficiency for academic scheduling and management.

 ---

 **Note**: Ensure that MongoDB is running before launching the application, and use valid environment variables for secure connections.